ZyrusJian/alx-system_engineering-devops/0x01-shell_permissions/README.md

 3-new_owner:- changes owner of file "hello" to betty.
 4-empty: creates an empty file called hello .
 5-execute:- gives execute permission to owner of hello file.
+6-multiple_permissions:- gives multiple permission to group and owner.